mremac/mental-snapp-ios/MentalSnapp/Pods/Target Support Files/Pods-MentalSnapp/Pods-MentalSnapp-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## AWSCore

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the Amazon Cognito Identity Provider and Amazon Cognito Sync subcomponents being licensed under the Amazon Software License.

+## AWSS3

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the Amazon Cognito Identity Provider and Amazon Cognito Sync subcomponents being licensed under the Amazon Software License.

 ## DateTools

 The MIT License (MIT)